avcoder/comp2068-week08/01-passport.md

 1. It still has our Play, Admin and CRUD methods, changed Delete prompt to traditional way for now.
 1. I created nav links called "Register" and "Login" that lead to blank pages for now
+1. In app.js, for the error handling, I passed in a title as well

 We'll now need to install some passport packages, then configure them in app.js Then we'll need to deal with forms in register and login pages.